-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to any member of Principal Class. - If the concerns relates to the conduct of a member of the Principal class, notify the relevant regional office who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal class. - If the Principal class is unavailable, the relevant regional office will take on this role. - If the concern relates to the conduct of Principal class, notify the relevant regional office who must then take on responsibility for ensuring our school follows these procedures.